ananta medicare

 Precautions for use.

-Patients should be warned that while taking clopidogrel (alone or in combination with acetylsalicylic acid), bleeding may take longer to stop than usual, and that they should inform their doctor of any unusual bleeding (in terms of location or duration).
+Patients should be advised that during treatment with clopidogrel (alone or in combination with ASA), bleeding may take longer to stop than usual, and they should report any unusual bleeding (in location or duration) to their physician.

 Cases of TTP have been reported very rarely following clopidogrel administration, sometimes after a short course of treatment.
 TTP is characterized by thrombocytopenia and microangiopathic hemolytic anemia, accompanied by neurological symptoms, renal dysfunction, or fever.
 TTP is a potentially life-threatening condition that requires urgent treatment, including plasma exchange.